KITTEL Investigations and Appeals

 MTIC Statutory Review

-Once HMRC have decided to deny input tax, it is virtually impossible to have that overturned on a Statutory Review, i.e. a review by an independent Officer.
+Once HMRC have decided to deny input tax via this panel, it is virtually impossible to have that overturned on a Statutory Review, i.e. a review by an independent Officer.
 The process that Officers go through to reach a decision means that a review cannot change matters.
-The decision-making Officer will have
+The decision-making Officer will have already sought agreement with his Team Leader, Solicitors Office and the Policy Team before denying input tax.
+It is, therefore, very rare that a Review Officer will overturn the decision.

 However, we have success in stopping the decision in the first place by providing substantial evidence to the standard that would be presented to Tribunal.
 That evidence, in effect, shows HMRC that they are unlikely to be successful at Tribunal.

 Rarely do HMRC withdraw after a Tribunal appeal has been lodged and their Policy is to simply allow a Tribunal to decide the outcome.
-However, the HMRC policy is to decide whether they have a greater than 50% chance of success before a decision is reached.
+However, the HMRC policy is to decide whether they have a greater than 50% chance of success before a decision is even reached.

-1. Do not ignore a single HMRC allegation, no matter how insignificant you believe that point
+1. Do not ignore a single HMRC allegation, no matter how insignificant you believe that point to be.

 Do you need a specialist tax barrister (counsel)?

 Many companies are unable to fund counsel to assist but this should not deter you.
-CTM has, on 3 occasions, succeeded in large MTIC Tribunal appeals without counsel.
-However, if a legal team is instructed without counsel, a complex and lengthy hearing will be run by one person.
-Counsel does
+CTM has, on several occasions, succeeded in large MTIC Tribunal appeals without counsel and we have built up strong expertise in this area over the years.

 HMRC often attend such hearings with 2 barristers, a Solicitor, a caseworker and a member from their Policy Team.
 It is certainly not terminal to your case if you do not have a barrister, but it does increase the chances of success.
 Having said that, we continue to represent traders without counsel and look forward to more success going forward.